 Why Choose Braces?

-Braces place a constant, gentle force in a carefully controlled direction, and are designed to slowly move teeth through their supporting bone to a new desirable position.
-Braces can either be removable or fixed (cemented and/or bonded to the teeth).
-They are usually made of metal, ceramic or plastic.
+Braces in Rochester Hills, MI Braces place a constant, gentle force in a carefully controlled direction, and are designed to slowly move teeth through their supporting bone to a new desirable position.
+Braces can either be removable (invisible aligners) or fixed (brackets bonded on teeth).

 Care of your braces